hmes98318/Logistics-Station/README.md

 ## Structure
-The main files structure of the Client
+The main file structure of the Client
 ```
 src
 ├── data